sourmash-bio/sourmash/doc/support.md

 Third, all sourmash commands that operate on signatures should now be able to directly read from lists of signatures in signature files, SBT databases, LCA databases, directories, and files containing lists of filenames (see [updated docs](command-line.md#advanced-command-line-usage)).

 Fourth, if you use `sourmash lca` commands, **`sourmash lca gather` has been removed**.
 In addition, there are some **changes in how `summarize` works**: it now uses abundances by default, and no longer combines all signatures before summarizing.
 Specify `--ignore-abundance` and combine your signatures using `sourmash sig merge` to recover the old behavior.
+Note also that `lca summarize` now includes a new column, `filename`, in the CSV output.

 Finally, **k-mer sizes have changed for amino acid sequences** in v4.
 If you use protein, Dayhoff, or HP signatures, we now interpret k-mer sizes differently on the command line.
 Briefly, k-mer sizes for protein/dayhoff/hp signatures are now the size of the k-mer in amino acid space, *not* the space of the k-mer in DNA space (as previously used).
 In practice this means that you need to divide all your old k-mer sizes by 3 when working with k-mers in amino acid space!

 Note also that while `sourmash compute` still behaves the same way in v4.x as it did in sourmash 3.5.x, `sourmash sketch translate` and `sourmash sketch protein` both use the *new* approach to amino acid k-mer sizes, as do all of the the command line options for searching, manipulation, and display.
 Again, in practice this means that you need to divide all your old k-mer sizes by 3 if they apply to amino acid k-mers.

+There are several minor changes where error messages should occur appropriately* `--traverse-directory` is no longer needed on the command line for `sourmash index` or other functions; directory traversal happens automatically.
+* the command lines for `sourmash index` and `sourmash lca index` no longer require signature files to be specified, which can break existing command lines.
+To fix this, reorder arguments so that any signatures are specified at the end of the command line.

 ### Python API